5 Regular, 5 Italic

-The Rodger typeface family’s main source of inspiration came from rounded display faces of the 1960s and 70s, but it also references sans serif, rounded typefaces found in wood type collections of the 19th century.
+The Rodger font family’s main source of inspiration came from rounded display faces of the 1960s and 70s, but it also references sans serif, rounded typefaces found in wood type collections of the 19th century.

 Despite its vintage roots, Rodger is not a revival, but rather a contemporary interpretation of a classic style.
 Its organic, yet refined curves walk a fine line between casualness and formality.
 Rodger's 10 weights range from the delicate yet sturdy Rodger Thin, to the vaguely psychedelic, plump Rodger Black.